deepsquare-io/ClusterFactory/web/docs/getting-started/03-k0s-configuration.md

       fsGroup: 65532
 ```

 Since we are using MetalLB, we select our `IPAddressPool` by using the `metallb.universe.tf/address-pool` annotation.
-In, the next chapter will deploy the `IPAddressPool`.
-For now, let's assume we only need one `IPAddressPool` which is `main-pool`.
+In the next chapter, we will deploy the `IPAddressPool`.
+For now, let's assume we only need one `IPAddressPool`, which is `main-pool`.

-Look for `loadBalancerIP`, the value of that field we correspond to a IP address included in the `IPAddressPool`. **This IP address will be exposed to the external network.**
+Look for `loadBalancerIP`, the value of that field correspond to an IP address included in the `IPAddressPool`. **This IP address will be exposed to the external network.**

 After that, you can add or remove ports.
 Since Traefik will be used as the main Ingress, these ports will be exposed to the external network.